throughputer/estimator_lib/README.md

 ## APIs

-Two APIs are provided.
+Two JavaScript APIs are provided to communicate with the Estimator microservice WebSocket.
+It is also possible to use the WebSocket API directly in any programming languages.
+These APIs are specified in the accompanying [EstimatorAPI.md](https://github.com/throughputer/estimator_lib), and summarized below.

 ### Estimator API

 The file `estimator.js` can be used for direct access to the Estimator microservice.

-Methods are documented within `estimator.js`.

-### Predictor API
+### Prediction API

-The file `predictor.js` utilizes `estimator.js` to provide a simpler API for using the Estimator in a mode where the input variables are values from a history.
+The file `prediction.js` utilizes `estimator.js` to provide a simpler API for using the Estimator in a mode where the input variables are values from a history.

-Methods are documented within `predictor.js`.

 # Connecting the Estimator Microservice

 You're [Estimator microservice(s)](https://www.estimatorlab.com) are controlled via your [Estimator Dashboard](https://www.estimatorlab.com).
 You're application must be connects to a microservice via a WebSocket.
-The URL for this WebSocket contains a access key that you can obtain via your dashboard.
+The URL for this WebSocket contains a access key that you can obtain via your [Estimator Dashboard](https://www.estimatorlab.com).
 The WebSocket URL containing your access key is a parameter of the Estimator and Promonition JavaScript classes.

 ## Demos